Lavender is praised as a cleanser, for its calming influence, and as a perfume. Learn about harvesting and using lavender in your home.

 There are many specific varieties of Lavender available from Richter’s Herbs, just type “Lavender” into their search and see what they have available!

 Want some more information about lavender?
-There are great recipes and information at the Herbal Academy of New England!
+There are great recipes and information at the Herbal Academy!